Note

 - Azure Provider Hub

-This section has a sample Azure Resource Manager template that adds a virtual network and a firewall rule to an existing Service Bus namespace.
+This section shows sample templates that add a virtual network and a firewall rule to an existing Service Bus namespace.

 ipMask is a single IPv4 address or a block of IP addresses in CIDR notation.
 For example, in CIDR notation 70.37.104.0/24 represents the 256 IPv4 addresses from 70.37.104.0 to 70.37.104.255, with 24 indicating the number of significant prefix bits for the range.